Banqiao station

-Banqiao (板橋) is a railway and metro station in New Taipei, Taiwan served by Taiwan High Speed Rail (THSR), TRA, Taipei Metro and New Taipei Metro.
+Banqiao (板橋) is a railway and metro station in New Taipei, Taiwan, served by Taiwan High Speed Rail (THSR), Taiwan Railway, Taipei Metro and New Taipei Metro.
 With the exception of the Circular Line, all other tracks and platforms in the station are located underground.
 The station is served by the fastest HSR express services of the 1 series.

 The current station building opened in 1999 for TRA, 2006 for Taipei Metro, and 2007 for HSR.
 The station currently handles over 77 million entries and exits per year.
 The elevated metro station of the Circular line (New Taipei Metro) opened on 31 January 2020.